 Please join us!
 St. Peter’s Church in the Great Valley is a place to gather in community for fun and socializing, and to help serve others.
 Throughout the year, we host a number of events that knit our parish closer together and also provide opportunities for people from outside the parish to join us.
 Additional information may be listed on our calendar.

-If you find that you have a few extra hours a month, there are a number of ways you can give back by serving those in need or the church.
-It can also be a fulfilling way to connect with people, whether they are other volunteers or those in the community who are being impacted.
-View ways to give back on our volunteering page.
+If you find that you have a few extra hours a month, there are a number of ways to give back by serving those in need or the church.
+It can also be a fulfilling way to connect with people, whether it is with other volunteers or those in the community who are being impacted.
+View the opportunities for giving back on our volunteering page.

-We welcome and encourage the community to attend these activities:
+We welcome and encourage the community to attend the following events and activities:

-The next book club discussion will be Monday, November 13th from 7:15-8:15 p.m. on Zoom.
-About every six weeks, we explore both fiction and non-fiction books with a range of themes, including the environment, social justice, immigration, family, and history.
-Our current book is Killers of the Flower Moon: the Osage Murders and the Birth of the FBI.
-Loaned copies will be available after Oct.
-14. The Zoom link will be provided in Keynotes, or you may contact firstname.lastname@example.org.
 Please join us and invite a friend.
+The next book club discussion will be the third Monday in April from 7:00-8:005 p.m. on Zoom.
+About every four to six weeks, we explore both fiction and non-fiction books with a range of themes, including the environment, social justice, immigration, family, and history.
+The Zoom link will be provided in Keynotes, or you may contact firstname.lastname@example.org.
+Next we will read Eleanor Oliphant is Completely Fine.
+Read more for additional details about the Book Club.

 Meets on the first Saturday of the month at 10:00 a.m. in the Historic Church.
 Needlework is followed by a light lunch.
 Occasionally, we meet in the Bank Barn.
 Contact email@example.com, the church calendar, or view Facebook to learn more.

 The next blood drive is on Sunday, March 3 in the Historic Church from 9:00 a.m. – 2:00 p.m.
 Please register at stpetersblooddrive.com and encourage your family and friends to donate too.
 For questions, please email info.stpetersblooddrive.com.

 Wednesday Morning Prayer and Bible Study